 When Olive finally made it back to the palace, he was greeted by Samuel and another guard.

 “Your Highness!”
 Samuel exclaimed.
 “Where have you been?”

 “The king and queen request your presence immediately.”

 When Olive entered the throne room, he was immediately ushered into his chair beside his uncle and aunt’s thrones.
 They were already sitting there, both grim and stiff.
 They didn’t even look at him when he seated himself.
 Something he welcomed.
 Oddly enough, they were dressed formally.
 Dressed in the attire they would wear only to diplomatic meetings.
 A black suit and a red tie for his uncle, and a black dress laced with red for his aunt.

 Olive then noticed Gabrielle standing to the side of the room with crossed arms.
 Izsak wasn’t with her.
-He needed to get the vials to her.
+Olive knew he needed to get the vials to her.

 Oh.
 So they were expecting a prince from another country.
 That explained things.
 Talk about late notice.
 He thought of Atienna and wondered if they were here to seek aid.

 Olive threw a disinterested look to the doors of the throne room, which creaked open slowly.

 A person drifted forward, gliding in a way that made them seem as if they were floating on clouds.
 Sky-blue Sagittarian silken robes laced with silver-woven clouds wrapped around their body.
 Their hands were hidden by the long, dangling sleeves of the robe, while their face was hidden by a black hat.
 The hat’s rim was wide and circular, and its top rose to a flat top above their head—slightly higher than a normal hat would.
 A blue and white beaded string connected to the ends of the hat hung inches below their chin.

 They bowed low as they neared the throne before lifting their head to meet the king’s and queen’s eyes.